-In order to take into account current market requirements and raw material offers, the AGQM limit value for the sulphur content for blend components for biodiesel has been raised to a maximum of 20 mg/kg in September 2021.
-The limit value has also been defined as a acceptance limit value.
-All samples of blend components for biodiesel in 2021 were below the new, specific limit value of 20 mg/kg.
+In order to take into account current market requirements and raw material offers, the AGQM limit value for the sulphur content for blend components for biodiesel has been raised to a maximum of 20 mg/kg.
+The limit value has also been defined as an acceptance limit value.
+All samples of blend components for biodiesel were below the limit value of 20 mg/kg.
 Most of the samples would comply with the DIN EN 14214 limit value of 10 mg/kg.